WeblateOrg/weblate/docs/admin/optionals.rst

 Usage
 +++++

-The module automatically hooks into Weblate and sets exported repository URL in the :ref:`component`.
+The module automatically hooks into Weblate and sets the exported repository URL in the :ref:`component`.
-The repositories are accessible under ``/git/`` path of the Weblate, for example ``https://example.org/git/weblate/master/``:
+The repositories are accessible in the ``/git/`` path of the Weblate, for example ``https://example.org/git/weblate/master/``:

 .. code-block:: sh

     git clone 'https://example.org/git/weblate/master/'

-Repositories are available anonymously unless :ref:`acl` is enabled.
-In that case you need to authenticate using your API token (you can obtain it in your :ref:`user-profile`):
+Repositories are available anonymously unless :ref:`acl` is turned on.
+This requires authenticate using your API token (it can be obtained in your :ref:`user-profile`):

 .. code-block:: sh